valeriofarias/learn-bdd-playing-dice-book/text/en/00_Introduction/intro.markdown

 Hello Ruby enthusiast!
 Hello BDD enthusiast!
 Welcome to this journey line by line, test by test, using the *Behaviour Driven Development* technique in a interesting project: *War Dice Simulation!*.
 I wrote this tiny book to learn BDD and RSpec for myself.
 I would want to start with a little example.
 And if was possible with a funny example too.
 Then I thought: Why not playing dice!
 Why not playing war dice!
 Then there you are: Learning BDD playing dice!

 The app that we'll create together uses two classes: Dice and WarDice.
-The first chapter I start to construct the RSpec file of Dice class and the Dice class simultaneously and step by step until all of the tests become green. together
+The first chapter I start to construct the RSpec file of Dice class and the Dice class simultaneously and step by step until all of the tests become green.

 The second chapter I go on with the WarDice class, that is a simulation of each dice of war game!